rosswilson-nz/rosswilson-nz.github.io/src/content/articles/2020-10-13-jarthroplasty.md

 ---
-title: 'Risk Factors for Chronic Opioid Use Following Hip and Knee Arthroplasty: Evidence from New Zealand Population Data'
+title: "Risk Factors for Chronic Opioid Use Following Hip and Knee Arthroplasty: Evidence from New Zealand Population Data"
-journal: 'Journal of Arthroplasty'
+journal: "Journal of Arthroplasty"
-shortjournal: 'jarthroplasty'
+shortjournal: "jarthroplasty"
 date: 2020-10-13
 authors:
   - Pryymachenko Y